 Quantitative or Qualitative?:

-This lesson will remind students of the differences between quantitative and qualitative data then guide the students through learning how to display quanitative data on a scatter plot then separating the data into qualitative categories to be displayed and interpreted in a frequency table.
+This lesson examines the differences between quantitative and qualitative data and guides students through displaying quantitative data on a scatter plot and then separating the data into qualitative categories to be displayed and interpreted in a two-way frequency table.

 Type: Lesson Plan